dragginzgame/mimic/README.md

 # NOTHING WORKS YET THIS IS A HUGE MESS

+### Current Situation

+- Documentation is a disaster because it's evolving so quickly I just make it look neat and forget about actually writing useful documentation
+- TESTING
+- HUGE emphasis on macros which slows down the IDE but it's also what makes it so easy to write game design

 ### Notable deps

 - `ctor` - this is how the schema is assembled